4GeeksAcademy/javascript-beginner-exercises-tutorial/exercises/13-How-much-the-wedding-costs/README.md

 | More than 200 people | $20,000 |

 ## :pencil: Instructions:

-* Write an **algorithm** (a set of instructions that can be executed by a computer) that prompts the user for the number of people attending their wedding and prints the corresponding price to the console.
+Write a function **getPrice** that receives the number of guests attending the wedding and returns the corresponding price to the console.

-_For example, if the user says that 20 people are attending the wedding, the console should display a price of $4,000 dollars._
+_For example, if the user says that 20 people are attending the wedding, returned price should be 4000

-**Divide and Conquer** - breaking a problem up into smaller pieces that are easier to solve

 ### 💡 Hint:
-* Use a conditional `if...else` statement to divide your code and assign the variable `price` to the appropriate value.
+- Use a conditional `if...else` statement to divide your code and assign the variable `price` to the appropriate value.
+- Divide and Conquer: breaking a problem up into smaller pieces that are easier to solve